an artist retreat

 • Lodging in a spacious mid-century home

-A large on-site barn serves as your creative workspace all week—open for free play, personal projects, or continued exploration after morning lessons.• All floral materials
+A large on-site barn serves as your creative workspace all week

 Seasonal, local, sustainably sourced flowers and natural textures inspired by the coastal landscape and the richness of spring.
-Entirely foam-free; installations created in partnership with the land itself.• Photography
+Entirely foam-free; installations created in partnership with the land itself.

 This retreat is built on the belief that nature is our greatest teacher, and that working in rhythm with the coastline, the weather, and the season brings out a truer, more instinctive form of creativity.